timex-sinclair-projects/TS-Pico/docs/TS Pico Manual v1.2.md

 ### The Comfort of Familiarity

-Here's one of the most beautiful things about the TS Pico: once you mount a TAP file (more on this shortly), your regular LOAD and SAVE commands work exactly as they always have.
+Here's one of the most beautiful things about the TS-Pico: once you mount a TAP file (more on this shortly), your regular LOAD and SAVE commands work exactly as they always have.
 You don't need to learn a completely new way of working.
 Your TS 2068 will load and save programs just like it always did, but faster and more reliably than ever before.

 ### Building Your Command Vocabulary

-Think of learning TS Pico commands like learning a new language - start with the basics and gradually expand your vocabulary.
+Think of learning TS-Pico commands like learning a new language - start with the basics and gradually expand your vocabulary.
 You don't need to memorize every command right away.
 In fact, there's a built-in help system (we'll cover this soon) that can remind you of any command you forget.

 **Start with these essential commands:**
 1. `LOAD "tpi:dir"` - See what files are available